 The hike continues along a trail and past mountain plateaus until you reach the hamlet of Mount Piatto.
 Then you'll descend to the medieval village of Torno.
 This charming waterfront town has many historic landmarks, including its church of Santa Elisabetta.
 From Torno, you and the guide can transfer back to Milan by car.

-On day three discover more of Milan.
+On day three, discover more of Milan.
 For culture, pay a visit to its exclusive network of "house museums."
-These historic homes have been converted to art museums, and they run the gamut from 19th-century Renaissance houses and family villas to palatial estates.
-There are four museums in this network, all walking distance to the Duomo.
+These historic homes have been converted into art museums, and they run the gamut from 19th-century Renaissance houses and family villas to palatial estates.
+There are four museums in this network, all within walking distance of the Duomo.
 These include the Bagatti Valsecchi Museum, the Boschi di Stefano Historic House Museum, the Necchi Campiglio Villa, and the Poldi Pezzoli Museum.